abeasock/open_source_demo/README.md

 	git clone https://github.com/abeasock/open_source_demo.git <br>
 	or <br>
 	Manually download by clicking the "**Clone or Download button above**" and "**Download Zip**" <br><br>
+	Unzip the folder and place it in the desired location
 2. Build the image <br>
    `cd <directory containing the Dockerfile>` <br>
    `docker build -t open_source_demo .` <br>